Hurwitz-Ran spaces: Introduction

 \subsection{Acknowledgments}

 This series of articles is a generalisation and a further development of my PhD thesis \cite{BianchiPhD}.
 I am grateful to my PhD supervisor Carl-Friedrich B\"odigheimer, Bastiaan Cnossen, Florian Kranhold, Martin Palmer and Nathalie Wahl for helpful comments and mathematical explanations related to this article.
+I also thank the anonymous referee for suggesting a new, more appealing name for the article and for several comments that helped improve the exposition.